-While finding employment was difficult for most participants in the current study, much needed assistance was received from prior personal contacts, and in many cases ended with unprofessional jobs that paid minimum wages.
-In the absence of such contacts IPRA employment counselors passionate and professional approach became crucial in the success of these individuals.
-Regardless of who helped, most participants interviewed for this study reported positive experiences with their employers who many times treated them unbiased, fairly and respectfully, as was found in other studies that focused on employment experiences of ex-prisoners (see Pager et al., 2009).
+Although finding employment was difficult for most of the participants, much-needed assistance was received from prior personal contacts, and in many cases this resulted in unskilled jobs that paid low wages.
+In the absence of such contacts, the engaged and professional approach of the IPRA employment counselors was crucial to success.
+Regardless of who helped, most participants interviewed for this study reported positive experiences with their employers, who often treated them fairly, respectfully and without bias, as in previous studies (Pager et al., 2009).

-Leaning on the interviews may suggest that most of the participants in this study did not need the assistance of IPRA’s employment counselors to find a job.
-As stated earlier most of them relied on prior contacts, family and friends.
-Specifically, the finding indicates that in the presence of a strong informal support network the need for a formal support, such as that provided by IPRA’s counselors, is less required.
-It is also a possible indication to the actual ability of certain ex-prisoners to successfully reintegrate when they have a strong informal support network of friends and family.
+The interviews indicate that most of the participants did not need the assistance of the IPRA employment counselors to find a job; as stated earlier, most of them relied on prior contacts, family and friends.
+This finding indicates that the presence of a strong informal support network reduces the need for formal support, such as that provided by IPRA counselors.
+It may also provide an indication of the actual ability of certain ex-prisoners to reintegrate successfully when they have a strong informal support network of friends and family.

-Even in the presence of these support systems, barriers to gain meaningful employment still existed.
-In particular, some of the participants shared their hesitation in divulging their past to potential employers.
-Although such reporting was mandatory—because treatment sessions take time during normal business hours and mandate participation—many times they felt it jeopardized their chances of securing the desired employment.
+Even in the presence of these support systems, barriers to meaningful employment remained.
+In particular, some participants reported hesitation in divulging their past to potential employers.
+Although such reporting was mandatory (because treatment sessions take place during normal business hours and participation is obligatory), in many cases they felt that it jeopardized their chances of securing the desired employment.

-Examining the employment component of IPRA’s program from the point view of those participants who completed the program expose a weakness that is well documented in the literature.
-Specifically, although the program is effective and contributes to the rehabilitation and integration of the offenders upon their release, the program seems to lack three main component: (1) proper vocational training that will lead to meaningful employment; (2) integration into meaningful jobs (Lichtenberger, 2006); and (3) employment continuum between the prison-based vocational training and employment and employment upon release in the community (Cook et al., 2015)—seamless employment transition.
+Examining the employment component of the IPRA program from the viewpoint of participants who completed the program exposes a weakness that is well documented in the literature.
+Although the program is effective and contributes to the rehabilitation and integration of offenders upon their release, it seems to lack three main components: (1) proper vocational training that will lead to meaningful employment; (2) integration into meaningful jobs (Lichtenberger, 2006); and (3) a seamless transition from prison-based vocational training and employment to employment upon release in the community (Cook et al., 2015).